-Senate Bill 1388 passed in its first committee of reference, Senate Environment and Natural Resources Committee on March 25 th with a vote of 8-0.
+Senate Bill 1388 passed in its first committee of reference, Senate Environment and Natural Resources Committee on March 25th with a vote of 8-0.
 MIA waived in support of the bill in committee.
-Senate Bill 1388 passed the Senate Appropriation Committee on Agriculture, Environment and General Government 11-0 with a delete all amendment this week.
-The bill is now a Committee Substitute.
-The bill is scheduled to be heard in the Senate Fiscal Policy Committee on April 22 nd at 11:00 a.m.
-This is the final committee stop for the bill.
+We are waiting for the bill to be placed on its second committee of reference.

-Also, House Bill 735 and Senate Bill 1162 relating to Water Access Facilities are moving through process.
+Also, House Bill 735 and Senate Bill 1162 relating to Water Access Facilities are moving through the process.
 The bill language from these bills is included in the Boater Freedom Bills.
 Simply they provide for Clean Manufacturers to be under the Clean Marina Program.